 - a.
-On the Config tab, select Manage Website Languages. - b.
+From the admin view > Config tab > System Configuration, select Manage Website Languages. - b.
 Click a language to edit its settings, or click Add Language to add a new language.
 A list of available language codes appears.
 Select a language code by clicking the name. - c.
 In Name, enter a name for that language to be shown in the edit view.
 The field contains the name of the language encoding, but you can change this if you want. - d.
 Select Enabled if you want the language to be active for editing in edit view.
 This option also affects whether the language is available to website visitors.
 A disabled language is not visible in the edit view.
 Existing content in that language is still accessible, but it cannot be edited.

-e.
+- e.
 In the Template icon field, enter the path to an icon that symbolizes the language.
-Several flags are stored in the C:\Program Files\Episerver\CMS\<release>\Application\App\Themes\Default\Images folder.
-If you want to make your own icons, make them 15x15 pixels so they fit properly in the edit view.
+Several flags are stored in the $C:\Pr{ogram Files Episerver CMS < release > \Lambda Application \Lambda App_Themes Default Mages folder.
+If you want to make your own icons, make them 15<math>\times$ 15 pixels so they fit properly in the edit view. - f.

-- f.
 In the Web address prefix field, you can provide a specific prefix to show the content of the relevant language.
 If you do not provide a prefix, the language code is used, such as www.company.com/nl. - g.
 Use Access level to define which editor groups have access to create and edit content in this language (see below).
 When you add a language, it is available for the Everyone group by default.
 Only users with access rights for a language have it available on the Sites tab, and can create and edit content in that language.